Quantum Lock: A Provable Quantum Communication Advantage

 \section{Abstract}

 Physical unclonable functions (PUFs) provide a unique fingerprint to a physical entity by exploiting the inherent physical randomness.
-In the review paper [Nature Electronics, 2020] on the PUF technology, Gao \emph{et al.} discussed the vulnerability of most current-day PUFs to sophisticated machine learning-based attacks, highlighting the design of provably secure PUF as an important open problem.
-By integrating classical PUFs, together with existing quantum communication technology, we address this problem.
+In the review paper [Nature Electronics, 2020] on PUF technology, Gao \emph{et al.} discussed the vulnerability of most current-day PUFs to sophisticated machine learning-based attacks, highlighting the design of provably secure PUF as an important open problem.
+By encoding the outcome of the classical PUFs into qubits, we address this problem.
 Specifically, this paper proposes a generic design of provably secure PUFs, called \emph{hybrid locked PUFs} (HLPUFs), providing a practical solution for securing classical PUFs.
-An HLPUF uses a classical PUF (CPUF), and encodes the output into non-orthogonal quantum states (namely BB84 states, which are widely used for quantum key distribution) for hiding the outcomes of the underlying CPUF from any adversary.
+An HLPUF uses a classical PUF (CPUF) and encodes the output into non-orthogonal quantum states (namely BB84 states, which are widely used for quantum key distribution) to hide the outcomes of the underlying CPUF from any adversary.
 Similar to the classical \emph{lockdown} technique [TMSCS, 2016], here we introduce a \emph{quantum lock}, to protect the HLPUFs from any general adversaries.
-The indistinguishability property of the non-orthogonal quantum states, together with the quantum lockdown technique prevents the adversary from accessing the outcome of the CPUFs.
+The indistinguishability property of the non-orthogonal quantum states, together with the quantum lockdown technique, prevent the adversary from accessing the outcome of the CPUFs.
 We show that, for quantum polynomial-time adversaries, the ratio between the forging probabilities of the HLPUF, and the underlying CPUF is upper bounded by the distinguishing probabilities of those non-orthogonal states that decay exponentially in the number of output bits of the CPUF.
 Moreover, we show that by exploiting non-classical properties of quantum states, the HLPUF allows the server to reuse the challenge-response pairs for further client authentication.
 This result provides an efficient solution for running PUF-based client authentication for an extended period while maintaining a small-sized challenge-response pairs database on the server side.
 Later, we support our theoretical contributions by instantiating the HLPUFs design using accessible real-world CPUFs, called XOR-PUFs.
-We use the optimal classical machine-learning attacks to forge both the CPUFs and HLPUFs, and we certify the security gap in our numerical simulation for a construction which is ready for implementation.
+We use the optimal classical machine-learning attacks to forge both the CPUFs and HLPUFs, and we certify the security gap in our numerical simulation for HLPUF construction, which is ready for implementation.